Skip to content

 Run it directly:

-python -m examples.simple_main -h
+python -m examples.simple -h

 Command Groups / Sub-commands

-sub_cmd = cli.add_sub_parser(cmd='sub', help='A sub command')
+sub_cmd = cli.add_command_group('sub', help='A sub command')

 sub_cmd.add_option('--test', help='Test mode')